Rokutann/npy.el/README.md

 * It slows down your Emacs startup process when you restore lots of Python files with desktop-mode.
-How slow depends on the project detection mode: `exploring` can be acceptable, 'calling' will be a disaster.
+How slow depends on the project detection mode: `exploring` can be acceptable, 'calling' would be a disaster.

 ## Known issues